jamilc1/jamilc1.github.io/README.md

 You can view [LinkedIn profile](https://www.linkedin.com/in/jamilchowdhury/) to view my current, up-to-date resume.

-I am currently looking for full-time employment, this website has my resume included in the content
+I am currently looking for full-time employment, this website has my resume included in the content.

 ```markdown